jes/hardbin/README.md

 storage system that is web-compatible; it's basically bittorrent for the web).

-If you're viewing this on hardbin.com, then you're using it via the hardbin.com public IPFS gateway.
 The IPFS gateway you use has the same capabilities as an ordinary web server (i.e. it can modify content at will), so you should make sure to use a gateway you trust.
 Running a local gateway is the best option.
 Start with the IPFS [Getting